I cannot believe the price of coconut milk lately!

 1. I soak the dried coconut in the hot water, like Amanda recommends.
 I use a 1:1 ratio.
 I usually make really big batches and freeze it, so I will make 8 or 10 cups at a time.
 I let mine soak for an hour or two and then I add it to the blender in batches.
 I get three batches of coconut milk out of one recipe.
 The third batch is weaker than the first, but, I mostly use it for smoothies, so that’s OK.
 Some people stop with two batches per recipe.

 2. Since I don’t have a chinois set like Amanda (though, I want one!), I sometimes use my fine mesh strainer and a spatula to mush the coconut around.
 I have also used my food mill, with the super fine grate.
-My favorite way is the cheesecloth, like Tropical Traditions recommends, but I rarely seem to have cheesecloth on hand for some reason.
+My favorite way is the cheesecloth, like my affiliate partner, Tropical Traditions recommends, but I rarely seem to have cheesecloth on hand for some reason.
 If you use the cheesecloth method, make sure your coconut milk is cool enough to handle.
 I learned that the hard way!
 Ouch!

 3. I portion my coconut milk up in pint jars and then freeze.
 That way, I always have some on hand (the trick is remembering to pull it out of the freezer in advance!).
 I use pint glass Mason jars.
 I know some people are afraid to freeze in glass, but in all the years that I’ve been doing it, I’ve only lost a couple of jars.
 The trick is to only fill it about 3/4 full and don’t put the lid on it until it’s completely frozen.
 Then, defrost slowly in the fridge.
 But, if you don’t want to use glass, just find containers that work for your needs.